camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/internal-processing.md

 A state change which occurred in one entity can automatically trigger a command for another entity.

-For example, when a job is completed, the corresponding workflow instance shall continue with the next step.
+For example, when a job is completed, the corresponding process instance shall continue with the next step.
 Thus, the Event _Job Completed_ triggers the command _Complete Activity_.

 ## Handling back-pressure